-In July of 1946, Pablo Picasso traveled to a small town in the South of France, known for its ceramics, called Vallauris.
+In July of 1946, Pablo Picasso traveled to a small town in the South of France, known for its ceramics and pottery, called Vallauris.
 His first trip there would spark an interest in the field of ceramics for Picasso that would go on for many years, and come to define the latter years of his career.
 On that trip Picasso came across a Madoura Atelier pottery stand, and was intrigued by the quality of their work.
 The atelier was owned by Suzanne and George Ramie, who would later invite Picasso to experiment with his ceramics in a corner of their studio.

 When Picasso began making his beloved Picasso ceramics sculptures, he was in his sixties.
 He had long since been an established and well-known artist, due to his incredible mastery in painting, sculpture, drawing and print-making.
 Picasso was constantly experimenting in those mediums and it makes sense that he wanted to delve into the world of ceramics as well.
 He was a lifelong student of art techniques, and pottery was something he had zero knowledge of up until this point in his life.
 Claude Picasso, one of his sons, said of his pottery, “My father never considered himself a potter.
 But approached the medium of clay as he would any other in order to find out what the materials and techniques of the potter’s studio could offer him and what he could discover by probing their inherent qualities or possibilities.”
 Picasso used his time with the Ramies to learn everything he could about pottery techniques.
 He made Vallauris his residence from 1948 to 1955, and experimented during this time with ceramics with the help of pottery expert, Suzanne Ramie.